Google Campaign URL/UTM Builder: Common Issues & Alternatives

 You’re about to run a global digital marketing campaign.
 Here are six things you should consider before using the free Google Campaign URL/UTM Builder to create campaign tracking URLs.

 Google’s Campaign URL Builder is a way for digital marketers “to easily add campaign parameters to URLs so you can track a Custom Campaign in Google Analytics.”
-Essentially, it’s a basic form-fill that spits out a custom URL that you can use in your ad campaign.
+Essentially, it’s a basic form that spits out a custom URL that you can use in your ad campaign.
 The links with the appended UTM tracking code look something like this:

-The UTM code you see smushed together after the base URL provide more detail and enable some level of segmentation.
+The UTM codes you see smushed together after the base URL provide more detail and enable some level of segmentation.
 Mainly, tracking codes facilitate the analysis of campaign performance and allow a view of performance metrics aggregated by different attributes about a campaign.
 You can check out this article on campaign tracking for a deeper dive into how five standard dimensions (UTM campaign parameters) are used in Google Analytics.

 As accountability for marketing spend becomes the norm, more brands are ramping up their tracking efforts.
 Campaign tracking allows marketers and analysts to prove the value or ROI for the campaigns they run to their clients or employers.
 Effective tracking also enables you to look at how each channel, experience, or campaign is performing, relative to each other.
 Essentially, the goal is to prove value, track campaigns, and produce insights that help adjust your marketing strategy.
 Tools like the Campaign URL Builder are designed to help with this by creating tracking URLs.

 Depending on your organization or marketing complexity, Google’s tool may present a few fundamental limitations.
 We’ve listed a few so you can see whether Campaign URL Builder satisfies your requirements.